 We do not use fins or snorkels.

 We have a comprehensive set of tools, track pumps and running-spares although you may wish to bring any specific tools or multi-tools.
 Otherwise, you need:

 We provide water, energy drinks, hydration and snacks.
 But please bring any gels / bars that you normally use plus any recovery drinks

 As a rule, less than you expect!
 A good travel wash should mean that you can limit yourself to as little as two of everything.
 The hotel also provides shampoo, shower wash etc, so bring:

 Of course.
 Please contact us about our non-training rates.

 We can provide more information on the hotel’s kids club etc and we can provide details of independent childcare services.
 However, we would need you to verify the suitability of these services yourselves.

-Just over 4 hours from the UK, with a 2 hour time difference.
+Approximately 4 hours from the UK, with no time difference.